Computing Igusa class polynomials: Abelian varieties with CM

-\begin{lemma} Let $K$ be a quartic CM field.
-If $K$ is cyclic, then there are $h_1$ isomorphism classes of abelian surfaces with CM by $\OK$.
-If $K$ is non-Galois, then there are $2h_1$ such isomorphism classes. \end{lemma} \begin{proof} Proposition \ref{prop:countav} counts each such class exactly two or four times depending on whether $K$ is Galois (by Lemma \ref{geq2cmtypes}).
-Corollary \ref{cor:generatorsofuplusses2}, shows that $\# \OKO^*/N_{K/K_0}(\OK^*)=4$. \end{proof}
+\begin{lemma} Let $K$ be a quartic CM-field.
+If $K$ is cyclic, then there are $h_1$ isomorphism classes of principally polarized abelian surfaces with CM by~$\OK$.
+If $K$ is non-Galois, then there are $2h_1$ such isomorphism classes. \end{lemma} \begin{proof} Proposition \ref{cmintro:prop:countav} gives $h_1\cdot \# \OKO^*/N_{K/K_0}(\OK^*)$ classes, but counts every abelian variety twice if $K$ is non-Galois and four times if $K$ is cyclic Galois (see Lemma~\ref{cmintro:lem:geq2cmtypes}).
+Next, Lemma~\ref{lem:generatorsofuplusses1} shows $\# \OKO^*/N_{K/K_0}(\OK^*)=4$. \end{proof}